hands-free-vim/.github/profile/README.md

 1. All code related to Talon, neovim (editing and terminal) and cursorless use in 2 repositories: [talon.nvim](https://github.com/hands-free-vim/talon.nvim) and [neovim-talon](https://github.com/hands-free-vim/neovim-talon)
 3. Use neovim as your terminal!
 Easy shell history buffer access in any terminal (zsh on any operating system, Windows terminal, Windows Git bash, etc)
 4. Support automatic title updates, tabs, terminal, etc
-5. Introduce cursorless into neovim editing and any terminal ([eventually](https://github.com/cursorless-dev/cursorless/pull/2256))
+5. Use cursorless for neovim editing and in any terminal ([eventually](https://github.com/cursorless-dev/cursorless/pull/2256))